Cracked concrete patio surface in afternoon light, how to repair concrete patio cracks

 Can I use regular concrete from a 60lb bag instead of patch product?
 Not effectively.
 Regular concrete doesn’t bond to existing concrete well.
 Patch products contain bonding agents that solve this.
 Spend the extra $4 for the right material.

 Concrete cracks are inevitable but manageable.
-The key is catching them while they’re small — a hairline crack is a 30-minute fix; a 1-inch fissure is a half-day project.
+The key is catching them while they’re small, a hairline crack is a 30-minute fix; a 1-inch fissure is a half-day project.
 Walk your patio twice a year, hit any new cracks with a tube of sealer, and reseal the whole surface every few years.
 With minimal effort, a concrete patio can stay solid for 30+ years.

-More Drywall & Walls guides
+More Exterior & Masonry guides